Connecting Infrared Surface Brightness Fluctuation Distances to Type Ia Supernova Hosts: Testing the Top Rung of the Distance Ladder: Analysis

 For the slow declining \snia\ ($x1>-1.0$), there is very little change in the luminosity slope for the different mass cuts, but the mass-step is clearly seen going from the low-mass to intermediate-mass samples.
 That is, the \snia\ in intermediate-mass hosts tend to be nearly 0.1~mag brighter than \snia\ in low-mass hosts.
 Given the relatively few slow-decliners in the very highest mass bin, it is difficult to define a trend there.

 For fast-decliners ($x1<-1.0$), the error-weighted linear regression used to estimate the slope in Figure~\ref{phillips_mass} steepens with increasing host mass.
-For the highest host-mass bin, the luminosity slope is twice that of that measured for the full sample.
+For the highest host-mass bin, the luminosity slope is twice the value measured for the full sample, that is, $-0.308\pm 0.043$ versus $-0.135\pm 0.005$ (a difference of $4.0\sigma$).
+When SN2016ajf is excluded from the fit, the slope of the highest host-mass sample becomes $-0.280\pm 0.045$ (a shift of $0.7\sigma$).

+In Figure~\ref{slopes}, we summarize the estimated slopes (and uncertainties) for the fast and slow decliners over three host mass ranges.
+For light curves with $x1>-1$, the estimated slopes are consistent over all three host mass bins.
+For fast declining \snia\ ($x1<-1$), there is an indication that $\alpha$ gets steeper with increasing host mass.

 Figures~\ref{phillips} and \ref{phillips_mass} suggest that it is risky to apply a simple Tripp relation to \snia\ found in massive, early-type hosts such as those used in measuring SBF distances.
 The bias corrections calculated for the Pantheon+ distances \citep{pantheon+2} attempt to mitigate the observed non-linear variations over stretch.
 A complementary approach used here is to isolate Hubble flow supernovae that share characteristics of \snia\ in SBF-calibrators and to refit the linear Tripp parameters.